 Policy issues have concerned summits, sanctions, and satellite exports.
 On November 21, 2000, the Clinton Administration agreed to waive missile proliferation sanctions, resume processing licenses to export satellites to China, and discuss an extension of the bilateral space launch agreement, in return for another PRC promise on missile nonproliferation.
 However, PRC proliferation activities again raised questions about sanctions.
 On five occasions, the Bush Administration has imposed sanctions on PRC entities for transfers (related to ballistic missiles, chemical weapons, and cruise missiles) to Pakistan and Iran, under the Arms Export Control Act, Export Administration Act, Iran Nonproliferation Act of 2000, and Iran-Iraq Arms Nonproliferation Act of 1992.
 Among the actions, on September 1, 2001, the Administration imposed missile proliferation sanctions (denying satellite exports), after a PRC company transferred technology to Pakistan, despite the November 2000 promise.
-PRC President Jiang Zemin is invited to visit President Bush's ranch in Crawford, TX, on October 25, 2002.
-During preparations for the summit, China, on August 25, 2002, published the missile export controls promised in November 2000.
-Depending on the enforcement of the regulations and reductions in proliferation practices, one issue for President Bush is whether and when to waive the missile proliferation sanctions imposed in September 2001.
+During preparations for the October 2002 summit between Presidents Bush and Jiang at Crawford, TX, China, on August 25, 2002, published the missile export controls promised in November 2000.
+Washington and Beijing have held talks on the export controls.
+Depending on the enforcement of the regulations and reductions in proliferation practices, one issue for President Bush is whether to waive the missile proliferation sanctions imposed in September 2001.